Terrestrial habitat classification schemes

 The British Lakes Vegetation Communities Classification

-The Vegetation Communities of British Lakes: a revised classification is based upon the composition of aquatic plant communities in lakes.
+Vegetation Communities of British Lakes: a revised classification, published in 2006, is based upon the composition of aquatic plant communities in lakes.
 It comprises eleven distinct Groups (see below), each of which is described in the publication along with a distribution map.
 It also includes a scoring scheme, called the Plant Lake Ecotype Index (PLEX).
 Changes in this index reflect the complex response of freshwater plant assemblages to a large number of environmental variables, especially alkalinity and pH.

 The first comprehensive classification scheme for British lakes (Palmer 1992) was based on macrophyte surveys carried out between 1975 and 1988 by the Nature Conservancy Council (NCC).
 This was based on 1,124 lakes throughout England, Scotland and Wales.

-Since then, the NCC and its successor organisations (Countryside Council for Wales, Natural England and Scottish Natural Heritage) have commissioned a substantial number of additional lake surveys, leading to the establishment of a much larger dataset.
-This includes records from 3,447 sites (310 in England, 38 in Wales and 3,099 in Scotland), the distribution of which is shown right.
+Since then, a substantial number of additional lake surveys were commissioned, leading to the establishment of a much larger dataset.
+This includes records from 3,447 sites (310 in England, 38 in Wales and 3,099 in Scotland).

-The advent of the Habitats Directive and, more recently, the Water Framework Directive provided the incentive for the production of a revised classification using this larger dataset, supplemented by environmental data.
+The advent of the Habitats Directive and the Water Framework Directive provided the incentive for the production of a revised classification using this larger dataset, supplemented by environmental data.

 A large number of lakes fall into Group C, which is sub-divided into Groups C1 and C2 on the basis of taxon richness.
 The following list provides a summary description of all of these groups: